-Solid Solutions Products in Anaheim, California, is another company that’s finding the medical market is a growing one for its joint filler.
-But, then again, says company president Brian Bowers, his product called EZ-Pour is applicable any place that has polished concrete floors.
+Yet another of the products for social distancing and sanitation is Solid Solutions Products E-Z Pour.
+Solid Solution Products in Anaheim, California, is finding the medical market is a growing one for its joint filler.
+But, then again, says company president Brian Bowers, his product, EZ-Pour, is applicable any place that has polished concrete floors.

-“You could say there’s a pandemic of joint separation all over the place,” says Bowers, who adds he has photographed the problem everywhere from the lobbies of headquarter buildings for Silicon Valley technology giants and courthouses to college dorms and cafeterias — and even people’s homes.
+“You could say there’s a pandemic of joint separation all over the place,” says Bowers.
+He adds that he has photographed the problem everywhere from the lobbies of headquarter buildings for Silicon Valley technology giants and courthouses to college dorms and cafeterias — and even people’s homes.

-The problem he sees with most joint fillers is that whether they’re polyureas or hybrids, they’re aromatic which set very fast with minimum adhesion, elongation and tensile strength.
+The problem he sees with most joint fillers is that whether they’re polyureas or hybrids, they’re aromatic.
+This means they set very fast with minimum adhesion, elongation and tensile strength.
 The result: they show joint separation or cohesive failure in as short as six months.
 They can also discolor.

 By comparison, EZ-Pour, which utilizes aliphatic chemistry, creates a joint filler that while slower to cure, offers up to 600 percent elongation, with higher tensile- and tear-strength and no discoloration.